Jamie-Clayton/Docs/_posts/2020-08-17-desired-state-configuration.md

 Find-Module -tag dscresourcekit | Install-Module
 ```

-## Desire State Process
+## The DSC process

+DSC runs in three stages:

-1. *Author* the desired state and generate a \*.mof file which is the DMTF standard.
-See [Standards Documents](https://www.dmtf.org/standards/published_documents)
+1. **Author** the desired state and compile it to a `*.mof` file (the DMTF standard format).
+See [Standards Documents](https://www.dmtf.org/standards/published_documents).
-2. *Stage* the desired state configuration for pull or push publishing.
+2. **Stage** the configuration for pull or push publishing.
-3. *Apply* the configuration to the infrastructure/server.
-Idempotent, so anyone manually changing settings will have those reverted.
+3. **Apply** the configuration to the server.
+It's idempotent, so any manual change gets reverted on the next run.

-## Configuration Options
+## Built-in resources

+DSC ships with resources covering the common configuration surfaces:

 * Archiving
 * Environment